furra/welc_presentation2/PITCHME.md

 <br/>
 <br/>
-Neither should a ship rely on one small anchor, nor should life rest on a single hope.
+"Neither should a ship rely on one small anchor, nor should life rest on a single hope."
 <br/>***-Epictetus***

 ---